 Disintegration was eventually completed at Hookend Recording Studios in Checkendon, Oxfordshire.
 The album was Co-produced by Robert Smith and David M. Allen with Richard Sullivan and Roy Spong engineering.
 Over the years some have suggested that Disintegration is really a Robert Smith’s solo project.
 Smith has always rebutted the claim stating that all the members of the band contributed significantly to the sound and feel of the album, including Tolhurst who was credited with the flute sample on Homesick.

 Upon the playback of the finished album, the band knew they had a remarkable record.
 Fiction their record company did not agree.
 Fiction kept delaying the release date and sent a letter to Smith stating that the record as recorded was commercial suicide for the band.
 They accused Smith of being willfully obscure.
 The record executives pushed for a more radio-friendly sound, but the band stayed committed to the songs and the album in its original form.
 The album was finally released “as is” on May 2, 1989, and in a short period of time, the band was vindicated.
 Disintegration would go platinum in the US, #3 in the UK, spawning four hit songs, and win Best British video of 1990 for Lullaby at the Brit Awards.
 The Prayer tour to support the album would play in NYC Giants stadium and LA Dodger stadium to packed crowds.
-The gamble taken on Disintegration would give The Cure their masterpiece.
-Today “Disintegration” is a perennial on numerous best of best lists.
+The gamble taken on the album would give The Cure their masterpiece.
+Today Disintegration is a perennial on numerous best of best lists.
 In addition Disintegration’s success set up the band to endure the end of the century implosion of the record industry.